tylerztl/chainbridge-deploy/README.md

 SRC_HANDLER="<resulting erc20 handler contract address>"
 ```

-2. Configure contracts on Source (JAZ)
+2. Configure contracts on Source
-The following registers the BNB token as a resource with a bridge contract and configures which handler to use.
+The following registers the ERC20 token as a resource with a bridge contract and configures which handler to use.
 ```
 cb-sol-cli --url $SRC_GATEWAY --privateKey $SRC_PK --gasPrice 10000000000 bridge register-resource \
     --bridge $SRC_BRIDGE \